Phil Bennett: Post-retirement

 After retiring, Bennett became a commentator for BBC Wales on their radio and television rugby coverage.
 He also had regular newspaper columns for the South Wales Evening Post and Daily Mirror.
 Bennett published his autobiography in 2004.
 In 2007, he was inducted into the Welsh Sports Hall of Fame.
 He was named president of the Scarlets regional side in 2011.
 In 2015, he was inducted into the World Rugby Hall of Fame (listed at the website of the Hall of Fame as inducted in 2014).
 In April 2022, a statue of Bennett by local wood carver Simon Hedger was unveiled in Bennett's home village of Felinfoel.

 Death

 Bennett died on 12 June 2022 after a long illness at the age of 73.
 The Guardian said that Bennett was "one of the greatest fly-halves to play for Wales and the British and Irish Lions.
 World Rugby, the world governing body for rugby union, said of Bennett that he was "one of the greatest to have ever played the game.
 Phil Bennett's legacy and his impact are undeniable."
 The Welsh Rugby Union said he was "a Welsh rugby legend in every sense and true gentleman".

 On 19 June 2022, ahead of their match against England, the Barbarians players stood in the shape of a number 10 in honour of Bennett, and a minute's applause was observed in the stadium.
 Barbarians fly-half Antoine Hastoy wore his name on the back of his shirt in red rather than grey.

+On 12 June 2023, the Scarlets announced that they would face the Barbarians in a pre-season friendly, with the match being marked as the Phil Bennett Memorial Game.
+A donation made up of the ticket revenue of the game would be given to the Phil Bennett Foundation, a charity founded in memory of Bennett to help raise charitable funds to help disadvantaged, disabled or underprivileged individuals to participate in sport.
+The match was played on the 16 September 2023 and the Scarlets won the game 33–19.